A primer on semiconvex functions in general potential theories: Fundamental properties of subharmonics

-Finally, we give a collection of tools which represents elementary properties shared by functions in $\call F(X)$, the set of $\call F$-subharmonics on $X$.
-They are to be found in \cite[Section~4]{hldir09} for pure second-order subequations, in \cite[Theorem 2.6]{hldir} for subequations on Riemannian manifolds, in \cite[Proposition D.1]{chlp} for constant-coefficient subequations.
-We place it here because by invoking the definitional comparison lemma one can perform most of the proofs along the lines of those in Harvey--Lawson \cite{hldir09}.
-Indeed, we are going to use the definitional comparison in order to make up for the lack, for arbitrary subequations, of a result like \cite[Lemma 4.6]{hldir09}.
+Finally, we give a collection of tools which represents elementary properties shared by functions in $\call F(X)$, the set of \Fd subharmonics on $X$.\sid{property!elementary!of \Fd subharmonics}\sid{property!fundamental (of subharmonics)|seeonly{elementary}} They are to be found in \cite[Section~4]{hldir09} for pure second-order subequations, in \cite[Theorem 2.6]{hldir} for subequations on Riemannian manifolds, in \cite[Proposition D.1]{chlp} for constant-coefficient subequations.
+We place it here because by invoking the definitional comparison lemma one can perform most of the proofs along the lines of those in \cite{hldir09}; indeed, we are going to use the definitional comparison in order to make up for the lack, for arbitrary subequations, of a result like \cite[Lemma 4.6]{hldir09}.